backfire42/Zebra_Code_And_Data/README.md

 # Zebra_Code_And_Data
-Contains code and data used for Zebrafish identification manuscript to Sci Rep
+Contains code and data used for Zebrafish identification Sci Rep manuscript